-The lower abs are generally the last, and hardest spot, to lean down and lose fat from.
-They are also the spot that most people would like to tone.
+The lower belly fat is generally the last, and hardest spot, to lean down and lose fat from.
+It is also the spot that most people would like to tone.
 Go figure.

-But the lower abs aren’t only important to work for aesthetic reasons…The lower abs, and even our deep core intrinsic stabilizers, are also generally weaker than we would like.
+But the lower abs aren’t only important to work for aesthetic reasons…The lower ab area includes our deep core intrinsic stabilizers, which are also generally weaker than we would like.
 And weakness in these muscles may be one big reason you suffer from low back, hip and even knee pain!

 So whether you have pain or simply want more toned looking abs, you need to learn how to truly engage and work those deep core muscles.
 Which isn’t as easy as doing sit ups or crunches or planks.